kianakianaa/Natural-Gas-Map-Website/README.md

 This project creates an interactive website to visualize global natural gas production data.

 ## Live Demo
 The website is deployed on Streamlit Community Cloud.
-Check it out here:: [Website](https://natural-gas-map-website-eimbrmx5kh5senbrndfkax.streamlit.app)
+Check it out here: [Website](https://natural-gas-map-website-eimbrmx5kh5senbrndfkax.streamlit.app)

 ## Features